 This Valentine’s Day Gingerbread House is so fun to make!
-It is decorated with cute Valentines candies and colors.
-They aren’t just for Christmas anymore!
+Decorated with cute Valentines candies and colors, gingerbread houses aren’t just for Christmas anymore!

 Valentine’s Day Gingerbread House